top of page

 About 'Thresholds'

-It is not possible to see or precisely empirically measure when such transitions have occurred - they are mysterious and directly undetectable which endows them with a magical or spiritual quality.
-We have to imply their occurrence through consequences, by-products or traces left behind - a shaft of light, reflection of sunlight or impression in a wall.
+It is not possible to see or precisely empirically measure when such transitions have occurred - they are mysterious and directly undetectable which endows them with a mysterious quality.
+Rather we have to imply their occurrence through consequences, by-products or traces left behind - a shaft of light, reflection of sunlight or impression in a wall.

 Removing the subject from our attention liberates and unfolds the background often concealed and yet very much present.
 For a moment, the effect is freed from its cause, and the object becomes the subject - a more independent agent.
 Some works draw attention to this ambiguity, which superimposes two dimensions; others emphasize their imprecision and subjectivity.